PaddyPul/investment-calculator/README.md

 The moment library helped to manipulate timestamp without common caveats related to this kind of data, like adding days to different duration months (30 or 31 days), et cetera.

-### Jest
+### Testing

-Some tests were produced using Jest library.
+Some tests were produced using Jest and react-test-renderer libraries.

 ## Final considerations

 Some things should be kept in mind for later development, like possibility to choose custom investment amounts or periods of time, other investment types and more functionalities to compare data.

 There is, though, a problem with currencies.
 As the cryptocompare API gives out the information in an asked currency (like, in this case, Brazilian Reais), the exchange rate used to compare a closing price from, say, a year ago is today's rate or that specific day's rate?
 This is something not mentioned in the API documentation and could lead to some discrepancies in the information displayed.

 ## The end